Daniel Mays

-Mays has been nominated for best supporting actor at both the BIFA's (2008), and the BAFTA's (2017), as well as having extensive experience in theatre.
+Mays has been nominated as Best Supporting Actor for the BIFA and the BAFTA TV, as well as having extensive experience in theatre.
+In 2024, he was nominated for the Laurence Olivier Award for Best Actor in a Musical for his performance in Guys and Dolls at the Bridge Theatre.

-Early life
+Early life and education

 Born in Epping, Essex, the third of four boys, Mays was brought up in Buckhurst Hill, Essex, by his electrician father and bank cashier mother.
-He attended the Italia Conti Academy of Theatre Arts before going on to become a student at the Royal Academy of Dramatic Art, graduating in 2000 with an Acting (RADA Diploma).
+He attended the Italia Conti Academy of Theatre Arts, before going on to become a student at the Royal Academy of Dramatic Art (RADA), graduating in 2000 with an Acting Diploma.

-Acting career
+Career

-In 2000, Mays debut role was a slot in EastEnders.
-Mays started his big screen career in 2001, as a pilot in the movie Pearl Harbor.
+In 2000, Mays' debut role was a slot in EastEnders.
+Mays started his big screen career in 2001, as a pilot in the film Pearl Harbor.
 His big break happened in 2002, when Mike Leigh cast him in both All or Nothing and Vera Drake, and Mays has said that working with Leigh was a big influence, advising that no stone be unturned when creating truly believable characters.

 In 2005, he was cast in the BBC drama Rehab, then in 2008, played the role of Michael Myshkin in Channel 4's adaptation of David Peace's Red Riding trilogy.

 His appearance in the 2008 independent British crime film Shifty, co-starring Riz Ahmed, earned him a nomination for best supporting actor at the British Independent Film Awards.

 In 2010, Mays starred as Eddie O'Grady in the film Made in Dagenham.
 In the same year, he played DCI Jim Keats in the third series of Ashes to Ashes, in which he portrayed a character that was the antagonist of Philip Glenister's Gene Hunt.

 In 2011, Mays appeared in the BBC sci-fi series Outcasts.
 He had roles in No One Gets Off in This Town and a supporting role in the Steven Spielberg film The Adventures of Tintin: The Secret of the Unicorn.
 He then played a criminal on a curfew after serving a 10-year sentence for the murder of his girlfriend when he was 19 in the programme Public Enemies, which aired on BBC One in early January 2012.
 He played Ronnie Biggs in a 5-part drama called Mrs Biggs.
 In 2012, he starred alongside Gemma Arterton and Saoirse Ronan in the vampire film Byzantium.